 - Here's how to build a Sim Racing Wind Simulator!

 - Make Your Own DIY Button Box In These 8 Simple Steps!

 Please note that this rewrites the iFlag with the correct SimHub outline.
 In doing so, it loses its functionality with the iFlag software.

-For some time now, it has also been possible to create iFlag using SimHub.
+For some time now it is also possible to create the iFlag using SimHub.
 This also makes the hardware compatible with other simulations such as Assetto Corsa Competizione (ACC), Assetto Corsa, Project Cars, rFactor 2, F1 22 and many more!
 This software is free and offers support for more games and features.

 For a comprehensive guide to setting up and configuring the software click here.
 The possibilities are endless!
 The beauty of SimHub's open-source software is that you can download and import ready-made sketches or profiles, but you can also design your own flags and rendering.
 Some examples can be found here:

 Step 4: test and race away